protofire/story-wallet-web/src/markdown/terms/terms.md

 # 15\.
 What licenses and access do we grant to you? {#15.-what-licenses-and-access-do-we-grant-to-you?}

 1. All intellectual property rights in Safe Accounts and the Services throughout the world belong to us as owner or our licensors.
-Nothing in these Terms gives you any rights in respect of any intellectual property owned by us or our licensors and you acknowledge that you do not acquire any ownership rights by downloading the Story Oddyssey Safe App or any content from the Story Oddyssey Safe App.
+Nothing in these Terms gives you any rights in respect of any intellectual property owned by us or our licensors and you acknowledge that you do not acquire any ownership rights by downloading the Story Safe App or any content from the Story Safe App.

 2. If you are a consumer we grant you a simple, limited license, but do not sell, to you the Services you download solely for your own personal, non-commercial use.